What is American cuisine—and is it as bad as foreign menus would have us believe?

 One of our absolute favorite dishes in this country.
 Unpeeled, head-on jumbo shrimp swimming in a buttery, peppery, Creole-spiced sauce.
-It’s outrageously delicious, and indicative of NOLA’s bold defiance.
+It’s outrageously delicious, and indicative of NOLA’s bold and beautiful food culture.

 This pizza is topped with chopped clams, fresh garlic, grated Romano cheese, olive oil, and oregano.
 A perfect sea-salty marriage of Italy and New England.

 Just one of old New York’s beloved Jewish-derived dishes, it’s a frothy, chocolaty throwback to simpler, soda-fountain times.
 We’d probably have to include some bagels or pastrami on rye in there too.

 We’d have to hire a professional pit master to achieve the perfectly blackened bark and telltale pink smoke ring on tender Central Texas-style brisket, but it’d be worth the extra expense.